jonfernq/Digital-Philology/BurmeseChronicle/README.md

 ## The Burmese Chronicle

-The royal chronicles of Myanmar (Burmese: မြန်မာ ရာဇဝင် ကျမ်းများ) also known as [Burmese chronicles](https://en.wikipedia.org/wiki/Burmese_chronicles) are detailed and continuous chronicles of the monarchy of Myanmar (Burma).
+The royal chronicles of Myanmar (Burmese: မြန်မာ ရာဇဝင် ကျမ်းများ) also known as [Burmese chronicles](https://en.wikipedia.org/wiki/Burmese_chronicles) are detailed and continuous chronicles of the kings of Myanmar (Burma).

-The most complete extant chronicles are those of Upper Burma-based dynasties.
+The most complete extant chronicles are those of Upper Burma-based royal dynasties.
 The first standard national chronicle dates from the 1720s.

 Chronicles are of the Pali-Sanskrit 'vamsa' literary genre, chronicling the royal dynastic lineages of kings.